elodiefan/MovieMatch/accessibility-report.md

 The primary audience is people in their late teens through mid-thirties who already use watchlists or rate media and would enjoy comparing their tastes with friends rather than browsing streaming services alone.
 MovieMatch also provides personalized recommendations based on a user’s ratings, watch history, and watchlist, with a brief explanation for why each title was suggested.
 A secondary audience includes university students and campus film societies that want a shared, subscription-free space to track screenings, discuss films, and compare ratings.

 Currently, MovieMatch does not support language translation, making it less likely to be used by non-English speaking demographics.
+Furthermore, it is only available as a desktop application, so mobile/tablet users will likely be dissuaded from using it as well.